 You must discuss this with Listen & Learn first.
 You must not teach the student for any more hours than laid out in the confirmation email you receive from us.
 If the student requests extra lessons from you, you must inform us immediately and tell the student that they need to discuss this directly with Listen & Learn.
 If you teach the student for any extra hours without authorization from us, you will be in breach of contract and will not be paid for these hours.
 We may also take action if we feel that you have deliberately tried to arrange extra lessons with the student without discussing the matter with us first.

-German course in Seattle.
+Japanese course in Nashville.

-Russian course in Miami.
+Greek course in Brooklyn.

-Japanese course in Madison.
+Japanese course in Guelph.

 TEACHER CASE STUDIES

 Meet the Listen & Learn teachers, all native-speakers, and dedicated to reaching our clients' language goals!

 “Teaching does not just include the language itself, but also the cultural aspects.
 Without understanding the culture somewhat you will only be able to talk to people, but not actually be able to communicate.”

 “Enthusiasm is an important quality for teachers to have, and a willingness to understand what makes a student tick and then be able to use their interests to make the lessons challenging and informative.”